paulaamaya/notebook-sql/sql-notes.md

 To connect to your local database using from the command line, use the command `psql -U postgres -h localhost database_name`.
 To connect to a specific database while already in psql, simply use the meta command `\c database_name`.

-To create a new database use the follwing command
+To create a new database use the following command:

 ```sql
 create database database_name;